nickyiliwang0000/h/applied-javascript/js-superpowers-spread-rest-and-destructuring.md

 // [3, 44, 81, 6, 19, 27]
 ```

-OK, this works, but what if somewhere else in our code we also want to call a function to return an array, but we only have 4 arguments to pass it?
+This works, but what if somewhere else in our code we also want to call a function to return an array, but we only have 4 arguments to pass it?
 Or 10?
 We would have to write a whole new `arrayIt` function for each instance, which isn't clean or DRY.

 Instead, we can make a single function that is more dynamic by using rest parameters.
 Adding the `...` before the name of a parameter, we can turn an array-like object of values (like a list of arguments) into an actual array!